smscommunity/sms-guide/_game/shines/noki/episode6.md

 #### Cliff Entry
 *Beginner*
-Can be done with sideflips left and right up cliff.
+Can be done with sideflips left and right up cliff instead of diagonal spinujump.
 {% include yt.html id="xOek-DUeh94" %}

 #### Classic Ropes